ylboerner/FhirEcg/README.md

+**Important Information: This project is deprecated and obsolete as Apple has now released the HealthKit API for ECG records.
+The successor is [Einthoven](https://github.com/ylboerner/Einthoven) which uses Apple's interface.
+However, you can still use this project as an example on how to receive the Apple's healthkit .zip export.**

 # FhirEcg

 This project is an iOS application that permits users to send their ECG records captured on their Apple Watch directly to a FHIR server.
 It was developed during the corresponding bachelor thesis 'Implementing an ECG Data Workflow'.